shadow578/YetAnotherVideoPlayer/README.md

 With that out of the way, here are some reasons you might want to consider using YAVP:

 * YAVP is fully __Open Source__
-	* The sourcecode of YAVP and all libraries is open source and can be found [here](#used-librarys)
+	* The source code of YAVP and all libraries is open source and can be found [here](#used-librarys)
 * YAVP __will (and cannot)__ spy on your data
-	* See [here](#what-permissions-does-yavp-use) to see what permissions YAVP uses
+	* Take a look [here](#what-permissions-does-yavp-use) to see what permissions YAVP uses
 * YAVP is __completely free and without ads__
+* YAVP does __not__ include any Trackers
 * YAVP will play most __Video and Audio Files and Streams__
 	* For a full list of supported formats, see [here](https://exoplayer.dev/supported-formats.html)
 * __Simple and modern__ User Interface
-	* No flashy lights and thousands of buttons, just a simple and tidy interface
+	* No flashy lights and thousands of buttons, just a simple user interface
 * __Resume where I left__ Features
 	* You can just close the app at any point - it will handle resuming for you later
 * Build and Optimized for watchin __Anime__